-5.1 Support for US tariff policies
+6.2 Support for US tariff policies

-To study voter attitudes towards trade war policies in tariff-exposed locations, we use the Cooperative Congressional Election Study (CCES), which in 2019 polled voters on whether they supported or opposed two planks of the Trump administration's trade policy: "Tariffs on 200 billion US dollars worth of goods imported from China"; and "25% tariffs on imported steel and 10% on imported aluminum, including from Canada and Mexico."
-At the national level, tariffs on Chinese goods were supported by 50% of respondents and tariffs on imported steel and aluminum by 34%.
+To study voter attitudes towards trade war policies in tariff-exposed locations, we use the Cooperative Congressional Election Study (CCES), which in October 2019 polled voters on whether they supported or opposed two planks of the Trump administration's trade policy: "Tariffs on 200 billion US dollars worth of goods imported from China"; and "25% tariffs on all imported steel and 10% on imported aluminum, including from Canada and Mexico."
+At the national level, tariffs on

+Chinese goods were supported by 50% of respondents and tariffs on imported steel and aluminum by 34%.

-In Table 3, we pool answers to the two tariff questions to assess whether respondent support varies systematically with geographic policy exposure by fitting a cross-sectional regression of the form:
+In Table 5, we pool answers to the two tariff questions to assess whether respondent support varies systematically with geographic policy exposure by fitting a cross-sectional regression of the form:

-$$Y{jr}^{p} = \alpha + \beta_1 IM P{rt} + \beta_2 RE T{rt} + \beta_3 SU B_r + \beta_4 RV S{r,16} + \delta{d(r)} + \lambda{\bar{S}r,t} + \boldsymbol{X}j' \boldsymbol{\pi} + \varepsilon{jr}.$$ (7)
+$$Y{jr}^{p} = \alpha + \beta_1 IM P{rOct19} + \beta_2 RET{rOct19} + \beta_3 SU B{rOct19} + \beta_4 RV S{r,16} + \delta{d(r)} + \lambda{s_r} + \boldsymbol{X}{j}' \boldsymbol{\pi} + \varepsilon{jr}$$ (8)

-Here, the outcome variable is the percentage of the tariff policies that respondent j residing in CZ r expressed support for.27 Alongside the treatment variables (import and retaliatory tariff exposures, farm subsidies), some models additionally include a vector of Census division effects $\delta{d(r)}$, and initial CZ sectoral employment shares in manufacturing, agriculture and mining, and all other sectors ($\lambda{\bar{S}{r},t}$).
-Some models further add a vector of respondent characteristics X{j} , including a quadratic in age, as well as indicator variables for gender, race (non-Hispanic white vs. other), and education (at least some college education vs. high school or less).
+Here, the outcome variable is the percentage of the tariff policies that respondent j residing in CZ r expressed support for.41 Alongside the treatment variables (import and retaliatory tariff exposures, farm subsidies), some models additionally include a vector of Census division effects $\delta{d(r)}$, and initial CZ sectoral employment shares in manufacturing, agriculture and mining, and all other sectors (λ{s_r}).
+Some models further add a vector of respondent characteristics X_j , including a quadratic in age, as well as indicator variables for gender, race (non-Hispanic white vs. other), and education (at least some college education vs. high school or less).
 Since the tariff policies were not known or widely discussed prior to their implementation, there is no baseline measure available to gauge the extent to which residents of a CZ supported protectionist policies prior to the trade war.
 Instead, we control in some specifications for a CZ's Republican two-party vote share in the 2016 Presidential election, $RVS{r,16}$, as a lagged predictor for the subsequent support for the tariffs of the Trump government.
 Regressions are weighted by CCES sampling weights, which are normalized to match CZ population in 2010.
-Standard errors are clustered at the state level.28
+Standard errors are clustered at the state level.42

-The results in columns 1 to 4 of Table 3 indicate that local support for tariff policies in 2019 corresponds closely with the local economic impacts of those policies.
+The results in columns 1 to 4 of Table 5 indicate that local support for tariff policies in 2019 corresponds closely with the local economic impacts of those policies.
 Residents of CZs receiving greater tariff protections were more supportive of import tariff policies, while residents of CZs facing higher retaliatory tariffs were less supportive.
 Similarly, support for tariff protections appears higher in CZs receiving greater farm subsidies, though these estimates are less precise.

-We previously showed in panel b of Figure 1 that CZs with high exposure to import tariffs were leaning towards the Republican party already in 2016.
-It is thus possible that the positive relationship between import tariff exposure and support for the Trump government's tariff policies reflects a more favorable attitude towards Trump that predates the tariff war.
-To assess this possibility, columns 5 to 8 of Table 3 control for the Republican two-party vote share in the 2016 presidential election.
-As expected, support for tariffs in 2019 was substantially higher in CZs that voted more heavily for Trump in 2016.
-The coefficient of 0.20 on $RVS{r,16}$ in the final column of the table indicates that a 10 point higher Republican vote share in 2016 predicts an additional 2 points of support for the import tariffs imposed by the Trump government.
-The inclusion of the vote share control however has little impact on the coefficient estimates for the tariff and subsidy variables.
-Holding constant the Republican vote share in 2016, residents of CZs that subsequently faced greater exposure to import tariffs were more likely to support the Trump government's tariff policies while residents with CZs facing higher retaliatory tariffs were less supportive.
+We previously showed in panel B of Figure 1 that CZs with high exposure to import tariffs were leaning towards the Republican party already in 2016.
+It is thus possible that the positive relationship between import tariff exposure and support for the Trump government's tariff policies reflects a more favorable attitude towards President Trump that predates the tariff war.
+To assess this possibility, columns 5 to 8 of Table 5 control for the Republican two-party vote share in the 2016 presidential election.
+As expected, support for tariffs in 2019 was substantially higher in CZs